wavefrontHQ/docs/pages/doc/trace_data_details.md

 ### Indexed and Unindexed Span Tags

 The Wavefront service uses indexes to optimize the performance of queries that filter on certain span tags.
 For example, we index the application tags (`application`, `service`, `cluster`, `shard`) so you can quickly query for spans that represent operations from a particular application, service, cluster, or shard.
-We also index certain built-in span tags that conform to the OpenTracing standard, such as `span.kind`, `component`, `http.method`, and `error`.
+We also index certain built-in span tags, such as `span.kind`, `component`, `http.method`, and `error`.

 For performance reasons, we automatically index built-in span tags with low cardinality.
 (A tag with low cardinality has comparatively few unique values that can be assigned to it.)
 So, for example, a tag like `spanId` is not indexed.